MrAlexSee/InterviewTopics/README.md

 * [Neutral build](https://en.wikipedia.org/wiki/Neutral_build): done in a neutral environment (outside deployment), catches errors such as different environmental variables, unchecked files, etc.

 * [Nightly build](https://en.wikipedia.org/wiki/Daily_build): auto neutral build, mostly done when no one is working.
+Sometimes also called a daily build.
+It is often coupled with automated testing.

 #### Things to consider